DLesmes/AWS/intro/networks_governance_ml.md

 * **Cost-Effective:**  CloudFront's pay-as-you-go pricing model makes it an affordable solution for accelerating your website's performance. 💰

 CloudFront is a powerful tool for delivering lightning-fast and secure web experiences to users around the globe.
 It takes care of the complex logistics of content distribution, allowing you to focus on building amazing websites and applications.

+## Amazon Route 53: Your DNS Traffic Controller 🚦🌐

+DNS (Domain Name System) is like the internet's phone book, translating domain names (e.g., google.com) into IP addresses that computers understand.
+Route 53 is AWS's highly reliable and scalable DNS service, costing just $0.50 per hosted zone per month.
+It comes with a variety of routing policies to direct your traffic effectively.

+**Routing Policies:  Guiding Your Traffic Flow**

+Route 53 offers several routing policies to customize how user traffic is directed:

+* **Simple Routing:** This standard DNS routing directs traffic for a domain to a specific resource, like a web server.
+* **Weighted Routing:**  Distribute traffic across multiple resources associated with a single domain name.
+You can assign weights (0 to 255) to each resource to control traffic flow.
+This is great for testing new website versions with a smaller audience or gradually migrating users to a new site.
+* **Geolocation Routing:**  Serve different resources based on your users' geographic locations.
+This enables you to tailor content by region or restrict access to certain areas. 🌎
+* **Latency Routing:**  Automatically route traffic to the AWS region closest to the user, reducing latency and improving response times. ⚡️
+* **Failover Routing:**  Redirect traffic to a healthy resource and automatically switch to a different resource if the primary one becomes unavailable, ensuring high availability.
+* **Multivalue Answer Routing:** Return multiple values (e.g., IP addresses of web servers) in response to DNS queries.
+Route 53 checks the health of each resource and only returns values for healthy ones.
+This can be used to enhance availability and load balancing, but it's not a replacement for a dedicated load balancer.

+**Route 53: A Powerful DNS Solution 💪**

+Route 53 is a powerful yet affordable DNS service that can help you:

+* **Keep your websites fast and highly available.** 🚀
+* **Ensure security and scalability.** 🛡️
+* **Manage traffic flow with flexible routing policies.** 🚦

+It&#39;s a complex but highly valuable tool for managing your domain names and ensuring a smooth user experience.